Boat trip to the backwaters

 But there are two alternatives.
 Either they drop me in a village shortly before the lunch stop, or after lunch, I can transfer to the boat from Kollam towards Alleppey.
 That will cost 100 rupees.
 I agree with the second option.
 I even get a second booking, so it should be okay.

-boat trip to backwaters from Alleppey to Kollam
+boat trip to the backwaters from Alleppey to Kollam

 A small number of tourists on the boat